CUHK-AIM-Group/NeuroSTORM/README.md

 ### 3.1 Pre-processing

 We provide a tool for batch preprocessing of fMRI volumes.
+Please make sure your data have been aligned into MNI152 space.
 With this tool, you can preprocess all supported datasets in bulk, including background removal, resizing (via interpolation algorithms or by discarding certain slices), Z-normalization, and saving each frame as a .pt file.
 If your CPU computational power is limited, we recommend preprocessing all datasets.
 If your training bottleneck lies in disk read speed, you can skip this step and process the data online during training.

 Here is an example of pre-processing HCP-YA dataset: